Ernst Mach: Empirio-criticism

 The last is singled out, particularly by Einstein, as "the" Mach's principle.
 Einstein cited it as one of the three principles underlying general relativity.
-In 1930, he wrote, "it is justified to consider Mach as the precursor of the general theory of relativity", though Mach, before his death, apparently rejected Einstein's theory.
-Einstein was aware that his theories did not fulfill all Mach's principles, and no subsequent theory has either, despite considerable effort.
+In 1930, he wrote, "it is justified to consider Mach as the precursor of the general theory of relativity" and "the whole direction of thought of this theory conforms with Mach's".
+Einstein further reported that he had read David Hume and Mach's work "with eagerness and admiration shortly before finding relativity theory" and that "very possibly, I wouldn't have come to the solution without those philosophical studies".
+Before his death, Mach apparently rejected Einstein's theory.
+Einstein knew his theories did not fulfill all Mach's principles, and no subsequent theory has either.

 Phenomenological constructivism

 According to Alexander Riegler, Mach's work was a precursor to the influential perspective known as constructivism.
 Constructivism holds that all knowledge is constructed rather than received by the learner.
 He took an exceptionally non-dualist, phenomenological position.
-The founder of radical constructivism, von Glasersfeld, gave a nod to Mach as an ally.
+The founder of radical constructivism, Ernst von Glasersfeld, gave a nod to Mach as an ally.